Seagram Building: Facade

 The facade uses 1600 ST of bronze, manufactured by the General Bronze Corporation at its plant in Garden City, New York.
 The glass panes are set within vertical bronze mullions made from 4.5 by 6 in extrusions of I-beams.
 The bronze mullions vertically separate the facade into 30 ft bays, each of which spans the width of five windows.
 (Note: Schulze 1985 gives a different figure of 28 ft for each bay's width.)
 The tops and bottoms of the mullions are tapered, exposing their cross-sections.
 The Seagram Building's mullions are only for aesthetics and are susceptible to thermal expansion and contraction.
 At the building's completion, General Bronze said the facade would need to be cleaned twice a year with soap, water, and lemon oil to prevent discoloration; this work could be performed using the window-washing scaffold.
 Spandrels, made of Muntz metal, separate the windows on each story horizontally, which gives them an appearance similar to that of copper.
-A sample facade section, tested in a wind tunnel in 1956, was resistant to winds of up to 100 mph.
+A sample facade section, tested in a wind tunnel in 1956, resisted winds of up to 100 mph.